 Shane Homes YMCA, Calgary, Alberta, Canada, 2018

 Located on a grassy knoll at one the highest natural points in Calgary, the sculpture is inspired by mythical creatures who may have once roamed the moraines; animal herds, torsos, horns and wings; flocks of birds and bats; matrices of animal nests and dens; prairie vegetation; icicles; and chinook clouds.
 Two near identical monumental pieces stand as sentinels in the landscape.
-Their positioning in relation to each other causes them to combine and separate into changing compositions visible from the adjacent paths, roadways, and recreation centre.
-From a distance, iconic views of the art beckon people to ascend the knoll, where they can discover natural qualities of the landscape and a panoramic view stretching from downtown Calgary to the Rocky Mountain range.
+Their positioning in relation to each other causes them to separate and then converge, forming changing compositions visible from the adjacent paths, roadways, and recreation centre.
+As one moves toward, through, and around the artwork, the pair separate, convene, and commingle, creating a variety of compositions in a metaphorical convergence of the diverse Calgary community and environment.
+From a distance, iconic views of the art beckon people to ascend the knoll, where they can discover for themselves the natural landscape and panoramic views panning from downtown Calgary across the Rocky Mountain range.